mostsfamahmoud/Simplified-AES/README.md

 ## Feedback

-If you have any feedback, please reach out to us at mostafamahmoud.cse@gmail.com
+If you have any feedback, please reach out to me at mostafamahmoud.cse@gmail.com

 ## 🔗 Links